-- For our clergy this should be a primary factor in the way we plan and lead worship.
+For our clergy, this should be a primary factor in the way we plan and lead worship.
 We should ask about worship:

 - Does it follow the Christian calendar?

-- Is it saturated with Scriptures?
+- Is it saturated with Scripture?

 - Does it follow historic orders and patterns?

 - Is our preaching contextually relevant while being rooted in teachings of the early church mothers and fathers?

 - Does our music express our apostolic faith?